eddieoz/bitBingo/docs/whitepaper.md

 ### 2.3 Verification Mechanism

-A core feature of bitRaffle is its transparent verification process:
+A core feature of bitBingo is its transparent verification process:
 - Anyone can independently verify the winner by obtaining the block hash from any Bitcoin explorer.
 - The same mathematical calculation can be performed manually using the block hash and participant count.
 - The IPFS-stored participant list can be accessed via any IPFS gateway using the CID.